Reuters technical development glossary

-Editorial Support Systems, an ambitious project to provide London editorial with state of the art video editing and to replace ADX.
+Editorial Support Systems.
+An ambitious project to provide London editorial with state of the art video editing and to replace the ADX.
 Two attempts were made and only the terminal survived to be used.

-General Post Office, the UK state-run telecommunications and postal service.
+General Post Office.
+UK state-run telecommunications and postal services.
 Abolished in 1969 and replaced over time by separate postal and telecommunications entities.

-Great Sutton Street, London operations and development centre in Clerkenwell from 1979 to 1990 and later UK communications hub until closure in 2011.
+Great Sutton Street, Clerkenwell, London.
+Operations and development centre.
+1979-1990 and later UK communications hub until closure in 2011.

 General Telephone and Electronics Telnet Information Services.

 Information, Dissemination and Retrieval.
-A specialised development and production subsidiary based on Long Island, New York.
+A specialised development and production subsidiary based on Long Island, NY.

 International Telecommunications User Group.